Understanding options

 What are options?

-An option is a contract that gives the purchaser the right to buy or sell a financial product at an agreed upon price for a specific period of time.
+An option is a contract that represents the right to buy or sell a financial product at an agreed-upon price for a specific period of time.
+You can typically buy and sell an options contract at any time before expiration.

 Options are available on numerous financial products, including equities, indices, and ETFs.
 Options are called "derivatives" because the value of the option is "derived" from the underlying asset.